 As the packaging company described the Swiss printer’s process: “First, he combined Iriodin pigments and varnish to form a color paste, which he spread over the print plate for the first layer.
 The second stage involved a white ink plate, which picked out the brighter spots of each photo.
 In the last stage, Boegli added a silver pearl pigment, which lent a shiny coating to the print and achieved a unique luxury finish.”

 The combination of cool blue and white inks, together with Lorenz’s own custom-made mesh screens, adds a cold-yet-vibrant cast to the images.
 A short poem, “A Box is Not a Home,” penned by MW Senior Account Manager Kelly Sipthorp, accompanies the photographs.

 The final panel of the fan informs the recipient that a homeless person will be receiving a Christmas gift in their name.
-A small card, inserted into two die-cut notches, depicts a magical, snowy scene on one side, and reveals the number of the box (out of the 400 made) on the other, as well as the name of the charity involved in this endeavor: Jimmy’s Cambridge in England.
+A small card, inserted into 2 die-cut notches, depicts a magical, snowy scene on 1 side, and reveals the number of the box (out of the 400 made) on the other, as well as the name of the charity involved in this endeavor: Jimmy’s Cambridge in England.
 (One homeless person received a hot meal from Jimmy’s as well as a financial donation for each box as part of this campaign.)

 So often client gifts are upbeat, joyful items, designed to demonstrate how magnificent a company’s work can be.
-MW Luxury’s creation, on the other hand, reveals that while they are perfectly capable of thinking outside the box, they’d prefer during the holidays that people concentrate instead on those who must live inside of one all year round.
+MW Luxury’s creation, on the other hand, reveals that while they are perfectly capable of thinking outside the box, they’d prefer during the holidays that people concentrate instead on those who must live inside one all year long.